Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Conclusions

 \section{Conclusions}

 In summary, we have studied isotope and anharmonic effects on the cyclohexane/Rh(111) interface by means of DFT calculations coupled to harmonic lattice dynamics, aiMD, and aiPIMD.

-Employing a QH approximation, in which the harmonic ZPE contributions were calculated with the molecule fixed at different distances from the surface, it could be shown that the binding energy of $\rm{C_6D_{12}}$ is smaller than $\rm{C_6H_{12}}$ and that $\rm{C_6D_{12}}$ lies 0.01 \r{A} farther from the surface than $\rm{C_6H_{12}}$, in qualitative agreement with the isotope effects previously observed experimentally~\cite{Koitaya_2012} at the same interface.
+Employing a QH approximation, in which the harmonic ZPE contributions were calculated with the molecule fixed at different distances from the surface, it could be shown that the binding energy of $\rm{C_6D_{12}}$ is smaller than $\rm{C_6H_{12}}$ and that $\rm{C_6D_{12}}$ lies 0.01 \AA~ farther from the surface than $\rm{C_6H_{12}}$, in qualitative agreement with the isotope effects previously observed experimentally~\cite{Koitaya_2012} at the same interface.
 By showing that the work-function change of the interface is very sensitive to the molecule-surface distance, this geometrical isotope effect could be correlated with the isotope-induced change in the work function, thus confirming the hypothesis that Koitaya, Yoshinobu and coworkers proposed~\cite{Koitaya_2014}, based on experimental observations.
-Finally, these simulations also showed that the electronic-density rearrangement at the interface is impacted by both H-bond formation and the pushback effect and that the inclusion of van der Waals contributions, especially those that can capture well the polarizability of metalic atoms, improve energetics and adsorption distances in these systems.
+Finally, these simulations also showed that the electronic-density rearrangement at the interface is impacted by both bond formation and the pushback effect and that the inclusion of van der Waals contributions, improve the energetics and adsorption distances.

-The reliability of the QH approximation was assessed by estimating the degree of anharmonicity the nuclear motions at a temperature of 150 K. Anharmonic contributions to the forces are particularly pronounced at H-bonded sites on the surface and on the degrees of freedom belonging to the adsorbates.
+The reliability of the QH approximation was assessed by estimating the degree of anharmonicity the nuclear motions at a temperature of 150 K. Anharmonic contributions to the forces are particularly pronounced at surface sites that bond to hydrogens and on the degrees of freedom belonging to the adsorbates.
 In these cases, in particular, the difference between classical and quantum anharmonic contributions is also large, meaning that techniques like PIMD are necessary to describe structural aspects and related electron-phonon interactions in these systems.
-However, the quantum anharmonic contributions to $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ are very similar for coordinates parallel to the surface, and thus play a minor role when addressing isotope effects.
-This explains why the QH approximation fares well for these quantities in these solid-state systems at lower temperatures.
+However, the \textit{quantum} part of the anharmonic contributions to $\rm{C_6H_{12}}$ and $\rm{C_6D_{12}}$ are very similar in magnitude and character for coordinates parallel to the surface, and thus play a minor role when addressing isotope effects.
+This explains why the QH approximation fares well for these quantities in this case.